everpeace/kube-throttler/README.md

 - a set of pods to which the throttle affects by `selector`
 - threshold of amount of `request`-ed computational resource of the throttle

+And it also has `status` field:

+- `status` filed shows throttle status for each resources defined in threshold setting and current total usage of `reauest`-ed resource of `Running` pods matching `selector`

 ```yaml
 # example/throttle.yaml